wirehead/semantic-mediawiki-docker/README.md

 A nice Docker container designed for running [Semantic MediaWiki](https://www.semantic-mediawiki.org/) with a set of useful modules already installed in a kubernetes-styled situation.

+You probably don't want to run the containers as-is, it's mostly intended for use with my matching [helm chart](https://github.com/wirehead/wirehead-charts/tree/master/charts/semanticmediawiki)

 **WORK IN PROGRESS WARNING**: I'm totally not finished messing with this.

 ## Basic operation